HemanthNarne/practice/README.md

 # Smart-Attendance
-Course project for IOS - Smart attendance is an attendance tracking application Course project for IOS - Smart attendance is an attendance tracking application
+Course project for IOS - Smart attendance is an attendance tracking appl Course project for IOS - Smart attendance is an attendance tracking applica